cathiele/goecharger/README.md

 Tested with the "[go-eCharger HOME+](https://go-e.co/en/go-echarger-home-2/)" CEE-Version

-# Warning: WIP - Braking changes possible
+# Warning: WIP - Breaking changes possible
 This is the first version of the API so there are still breaking chnages possible eg. output parameter names or values.

 # Links